cabforum/servercert/docs/BR.md

 For each `iPAddress` `GeneralName` value in the `subjectAltName` extension, the CA MUST ensure an IP Address validation method used to validate the `iPAddress` `GeneralName` value is included in this extension, indicating the IP Address validation method as having been used to issue the Certificate.
 An IP Address validation method is represented as having been used to issue a Certificate if the bit associated with that IP Address validation method is set to `1` in this extension.

-If a `iPAddress` `GeneralName` value in the `subjectAltName` extension has been fully validated in accordance with the requirements of [Section 3.2.2.5](#3225-authentication-for-an-ip-address) using multiple IP Address validation methods, the CA MUST assert at least one of the IP Address validation methods used and MAY assert any or all of the IP Address validation methods used.
+If an `iPAddress` `GeneralName` value in the `subjectAltName` extension has been fully validated in accordance with the requirements of [Section 3.2.2.5](#3225-authentication-for-an-ip-address) using multiple IP Address validation methods, the CA MUST assert only one of the IP Address validation methods used for that `iPAddress` `GeneralName` value.

 This extension MUST NOT be marked critical.